julsraemy/julsraemy/README.md

 Skills: Data Modelling, IIIF, Linked Open Data

-- 🔭 I’m currently working on on my PhD which has the current working title: _"Linked Open Usable Data in the Humanities: Perspectives on Knowledge Representation and Interoperability”_
+- 🔭 I’m currently working on on my PhD which has the current working title: [Linked Open Usable Data in the Humanities: Perspectives on Semantics and Interoperability](https://phd.julsraemy.ch)
 - 🌱 I’m currently trying to improve on my German language skills
 - 😄 Pronouns: he/him (cf. https://name.pn/julien-antoine-raemy)